newAndLiving/website/new-and-living/content/english/post/podcasts/2021-09-06-how-to-keep-your-fire-burning-2-discussion-with-princess.md

 categories:
   - Podcasts
 tags:
-  - Estimation
-  - family values
-  - heritage
-  - Holy Spirit
-  - inheritance
   - Lockdown
   - Moses
   - Moses in Egypt
-  - personal intimacy with God
-  - Prime time
-  - prince of Egypt
-  - rain check
-  - youth episode
+  - youth

 ---
 **CONVERSATION WITH PRINCESS**

 Hi Precious Friends,

 This is the final part of my frank conversation with Princess.
 There are millions of authors out there whose inner life is incongruent with their books.
 But in this podcast session, I have found Princess young life with a difference.

 In this final part, she shared with me her strong point.
 And guess what that is?
 It is her personal intimacy with the Lord.
 She revealed that the most important ingredient to keep your fire burning is nothing but an unbroken and blended relationship with the Holy Spirit.

 So, if you are struggling with that in your private life, why don&#8217;t you take time out and patiently listen to this concluding part of my frank conversation with her?
 You&#8217;ll be glad you did.
 It will certainly transform your life inside out and renew you to be like the New Creation Man.